-On March 24, 2011 I walked into Cantina Tortilla Grill in Birmingham, Alabama to have dinner with about a dozen women I’d never met before.
-We talked about writing, blogging, social media and more.
+Ten years ago today I walked into a Mexican restaurant in Birmingham, Alabama, to have dinner with a dozen women I’d never met before.
+I was there because I wanted to start a women’s writing group.
+During this dinner that I had arranged, we talked about writing, blogging, social media, and more.
 We talked about our current writing projects and the projects we dreamed of pursuing.
 And with this meeting See Jane Write was born.

 See Jane Write has changed so much over the past decade, and so have I. And I’ve learned a lot every step of the way.
 Here are 10 lessons I’ve learned from 10 years of See Jane Write.

 As we all continue to stay safe at home in the face of the COVID-19 pandemic we must rethink what it means to be a part of a writing community.

 These days, we can’t – or at least we shouldn’t – huddle up with our writing friends and blogging buddies in tiny side rooms at our favorite coffee shops.
 But that doesn’t mean we can’t still get the support we need from our fellow creatives.
 As you work on your next post or project you can get the encouragement you need and still practice social distancing.